 Customer relationships are the heart of every sales organization, and Salesforce is the world’s leading customer relationship management (CRM) platform, with 150,000 companies relying on it to keep track of sales and customer information.
-One of the reasons Salesforce suits the needs of so many different organizations is its flexibility — but with that flexibility come challenges.
+One of the reasons Salesforce suits the needs of so many different organizations is its flexibility — but with that flexibility comes challenges.

 Salesforce comes equipped to organize and store thousands of objects for sales teams.
 Quite often, users have data needs beyond the standard objects and fields in Salesforce.
 In these cases, the Salesforce administrator will create custom fields.
-When additional fields are defined by custom logic, they are referred to as Formula Fields, Lookup Fields or Calculated Fields.
+When additional fields are defined by custom logic, they are referred to as formula fields, lookup fields or calculated fields.

 Say you have an Opportunity object with a native monthly recurring revenue (MRR) field.
 For convenience, you might want an annual recurring revenue (ARR) field as well.
 Instead of adding an ARR field to be updated independently, your Salesforce administrator will create a calculated field that automatically populates based on underlying data, in this case from the MRR field.
 This ARR field might be defined by MRR * 12.

-Formula Fields are an excellent solution for Salesforce users who need to regularly customize their interface.
+Formula fields are an excellent solution for Salesforce users who need to regularly customize their interface.
 For data analysts, however, the raw data coming from Salesforce is most important, as they rely on their ability to sync the raw data to their warehouse so they can analyze it alongside data from their other sources.
 This is where custom fields can cause issues for data professionals.

-Secondary values, inaccurate timestamps
+Derivative values, inaccurate timestamps

-The Fivetran_formula table
+The Fivetran_formula_model table

-Fivetran has developed a new system table within the Salesforce schema called Fivetran_formula.
+Fivetran has developed a new system table within the Salesforce schema called Fivetran_formula_model.
 This new table automatically pulls custom formulas that have been enabled by the Salesforce administrator and displays the relevant object name, alongside a full SELECT statement for each object synced.
 The detection of custom fields and the generation of the SELECT statement is handled by Fivetran with no need to coordinate with your Salesforce administrator.
 And, this table is completely free and won’t accrue any MAR.

-How to Get Started
+How to get started

-If you’re currently using the Fivetran Salesforce connector, you should already have the Fivetran_formula table available to you via your Salesforce schema.
+If you’re currently using the Fivetran Salesforce connector, you should already have the Fivetran_formula_model table available to you via your Salesforce schema.
 The table is completely free and doesn’t incur any additional MAR.

 To begin syncing your Salesforce data with Fivetran, visit our Salesforce connector page and start your free 14-day trial.